 Tip #6 – Browse internal flights abroad

 This is a tip that’s aimed towards those who are really looking to spend a long time travelling.
 Instead of comparing flights to a particular destination, you can also look at flights to the most popular airport in the country and then look at internal flights.
 Let me give you an example… You want to go to Thailand, to Koh Samui, for example.
-Instead of looking at the price of tickets for flights from London to Koh Samui, I would recommend searching for flights to Bangkok.
+Instead of looking at the price of tickets for flights from Dublin to Koh Samui, I would recommend searching for flights to Bangkok.
 Capitals generally have better and cheaper connections.
 Next, look at the price of internal flights in Thailand.
 Did you know that internal flights in Thailand cost around 30€ for a return?
 That should definitely help make your mind up. :)

 Tip #7 – Flying long haul?
 Then stop over!